zonemaster/zonemaster-backend/docs/Configuration.md

 **Deprecated.** Use MYSQL.user or POSTGRESQL.user instead.

-The name of the user with sufficient permission to access the database.

-Ignored by the SQLite database engine.

 The MYSQL.user and POSTGRESQL.user properties take precedense over this.

 ### password

 **Deprecated.** Use MYSQL.password or POSTGRESQL.password instead.

-The password of the configured user.

-Ignored by the SQLite database engine.

 The MYSQL.password and POSTGRESQL.password properties take precedense over this.